godotengine/godot-docs/classes/class_basematerial3d.rst

 - |void| **set_cull_mode**\ (\ value\: :ref:`CullMode<enum_BaseMaterial3D_CullMode>`\ )
 - :ref:`CullMode<enum_BaseMaterial3D_CullMode>` **get_cull_mode**\ (\ )

 Determines which side of the triangle to cull depending on whether the triangle faces towards or away from the camera.
-See :ref:`CullMode<enum_BaseMaterial3D_CullMode>`.

 .. rst-class:: classref-item-separator